arsh-singh05/Basic-Google-Go-Lang/README.md

 7. Widely used in industry

 ### Getting Started
 To get started with Go, you'll need to download and install the Go distribution for your operating system.
-The latest version of Go can be downloaded from the official Go website.
+The latest version of Go can be downloaded from the [official Go website].(https://go.dev/)

 Once you have Go installed, you can use the go command to run Go programs and the go build command to build Go programs.
 You can also use the go run command to run Go programs without building them first.